mmbman/Katagiri/1984-05-22-Awakening-of-Faith-Talk-12.md

 ---
-title: "The Awakening of Faith – Talk 12: Tathagatagarbha"
+title: "The Awakening of Faith – Talk 12: Tathāgatagarbha"
 ---
 ## May 22, 1984 Dharma Talk by Dainin Katagiri Roshi